Jeresie/git-basic-exercises/README.md

-Just typing in some stuff about me
+Supercalifragilistic Tippy Staphylococci Just typing in some stuff about me